shakes76/PatternAnalysis-2024/recognition/GFNet_s4717300/README.md

 80% within 1000 epochs of training.
 Unfortunately, the resources required to reach this value are shared between the cohort and training the model any further would be inconsiderate to them.

+Further more, according to the correlation matrix, the model has a bias toward classifying cases as Normal Cognitive.
+In the context of the ANDI dataset, false negative diagnosis is a major health concern.
+In the future, the model have an increased loss if it incorrectly diagnoses an AD case as NC.

 # References
 [^1]: Rao, Yongming, et al. "Global filter networks for image classification."
 Advances in neural information processing systems 34 (2021): 980-993.